North Korean occupation of South Korea: Getting rid of the "enemies of the people"

-The people's committees
+People's committees

 The North Koreans re-established people's committees.
 Upon the end of the Second World War and Korea's liberation from Japan, Koreans had formed local governing bodies, called "people's committees," to maintain order in many different localities.
 When the Americans entered the South on September 8, 1945, they immediately sought to disband the people's committees.
 The restoration of the people's committees was declared in Kim Il Sung's first radio address after the Korean War broke out.
 The North Korean occupation's revival of people's committees was seen to symbolize independence from the Americans.

 In Seoul, the Seoul's People's committee, led mostly by southerners, was organized swiftly.
 The committee sought to confiscate all Japanese property, and that of the ROK (Republic of Korea) government, Seoul's government officials, and "monopoly capitalists."
 Although many political figures were either killed or put in jail, some avoided this fate by joining Seoul's people's committee, such as O Man-sop, Cho So-ang, and Kim Kyu-sik.
 Yi Sung-yop, a southerner, was given the position of chairman of the Seoul People's Committee by the KPA (Korean People's Army).